cagta/cagta.github.io/_pages/now-all.md

 ---
-title: all of my now updates
+title: all of my updates
-description: "all of my now updates"
+description: "all of my updates"
 og-type: website
 permalink: /blog/now
 ---